Coronagraph: Design

-Coronagraph instruments are extreme examples of stray light rejection and precise photometry because the total brightness from the solar corona is less than one-millionth the brightness of the Sun.
+Coronagraph instruments are extreme examples of stray light rejection and precise photometry because the total brightness of the solar corona is less than one millionth that of the Sun's disk.
 The apparent surface brightness is even fainter because, in addition to delivering less total light, the corona has a much greater apparent size than the Sun itself.

 During a total solar eclipse, the Moon acts as an occluding disk and any camera in the eclipse path may be operated as a coronagraph until the eclipse is over.
 More common is an arrangement where the sky is imaged onto an intermediate focal plane containing an opaque spot; this focal plane is reimaged onto a detector.
 Another arrangement is to image the sky onto a mirror with a small hole: the desired light is reflected and eventually reimaged, but the unwanted light from the star goes through the hole and does not reach the detector.
 Either way, the instrument design must take into account scattering and diffraction to make sure that as little unwanted light as possible reaches the final detector.
 Lyot's key invention was an arrangement of lenses with stops, known as Lyot stops, and baffles such that light scattered by diffraction was focused on the stops and baffles, where it could be absorbed, while light needed for a useful image missed them.

 As examples, imaging instruments on the Hubble Space Telescope and James Webb Space Telescope offer coronagraphic capability.